Standard Contractual Clauses for Data Transfers

 Common supplementary measures include:

-The specific circumstances of your transfer determine which measures are typically required.
+The specific circumstances of your transfer determine which measures are required.

-Knowing when standard contractual clauses apply can help companies understand the regulations around international data transfers.
+Knowing when standard contractual clauses apply helps businesses understand the rules around international data transfers.

-Most US providers don’t have UK adequacy status (except those certified under the UK-US Data Bridge program).
-If your provider isn’t certified, you’ll need either the IDTA or EU SCCS with UK addendum, plus a transfer risk assessment.
+Most US providers don’t have UK adequacy status (except those certified under the UK-US Data Bridge programme).
+If your provider isn’t certified, you’ll need either the IDTA or EU SCCs with UK addendum, plus a transfer risk assessment.

-This scenario affects thousands of UK businesses using services like AWS, Google Cloud, or Microsoft Azure for processing personal data.
+This scenario affects thousands of UK businesses that use services such as AWS, Google Cloud, or Microsoft Azure to process personal data.

 India doesn’t have an adequacy decision from the European Commission.
 Any personal data transfers to Indian processors require new EU SCCs and a comprehensive transfer impact assessment.